Description of the baryon mass spectrum by open strings and diquarks: String description of meson spectrum

 \section{String description of meson spectrum}

-Here, we review the open string description of the meson mass spectrum.
+Here, we review the open-string description of the meson mass spectrum.
 We describe a meson as an open color flux tube with a constituent quark and a constituent antiquark attached at its each end.
 Such description is already known to work well~\cite{Fujimoto:2025sxx,Marczenko:2025nhj}.

 The cumulative mass spectrum of mesons is

 We separated out the pseudo-Nambu-Goldstone (NG) mesons, which are $\pi$, $K$, and $\eta$, as they are exceptionally light compared to other mesons.